goncalo-oliveira/channels/README.md

 ### 2. Write to the Output buffer (recommended)

-The context of an adapter or handler, gives us access to an output buffer that we can write to.
-This **is** the recommended method.
+The middleware component context gives us access to an output buffer that we can write to.
+This **IS** the recommended method.
 Writing to the output buffer doesn't immediately trigger the output pipeline.
 Instead, it is only triggered at the end of the pipeline, after all adapters and handlers have executed (fully).
-If an adapter interrupts the pipeline, or a handler crashes and interrupts the pipeline, the data in the buffer will never be written to the channel.
+If the pipeline is interrupted, because an adapter didn't forward any data or a handler crashed, the data in the buffer will never be written to the channel.

 ```csharp
 public override async Task ExecuteAsync( IAdapterContext context, IEnumerable<Message> data )